pfx_attach_mem - creates PFX protocol on top of underlying socket

 PFX is a message-based protocol to send binary messages prefixed by 8-byte size in network byte order.
 The protocol has no initial handshake.
 Terminal handshake is accomplished by each peer sending eight 0xFF bytes.

-This function instantiates PFX protocol on top of underlying bytestream protocol s, in a user-supplied memory.
-Unless you are hyper-optimizing use pfx_attach() instead.
+This function instantiates PFX protocol on top of the underlying protocol.

-The memory passed in mem argument must be at least PFX_SIZE bytes long and can be deallocated only after the socket is closed.
+mem: The memory to store the newly created object.
+It must be at least PFX_SIZE bytes long and must not be deallocated before the object is closed.